 General Nelson A. Miles: Miles played a leading role in nearly all of the U.S. Army’s campaigns against the American Indian tribes of the Great Plains.
 During 1874-1875, he led the attacks on the Kiowa, Comanche, and the Southern Cheyenne.
 During 1876-1877, he forced the Lakota and their allies onto reservations.

 In 1890, Miles aimed to crush any further resistance by the Lakota on their reservations.
 Miles and others in the U.S. government worried that this resistance was taking the form of the “Ghost Dance,” a group spiritual dance taken up by many Lakota in hopes it would reunite them with the spirits of their dead; bring the spirits of the dead to fight on their behalf; make the white colonists leave; and bring peace, prosperity, and unity to Indian peoples throughout the region.
 While he did not directly order the massacre, Miles’ overall campaign to subdue the Lakota led to the slaughter at Wounded Knee.

 Major Samuel Whiteside and Colonel James W. Forsyth: Carried out the bloodthirsty massacre at Wounded Knee.

-The Alibi: The U.S. government had long justified its murderous plans to force Native Americans, including the Lakota, off their traditional lands and onto reservations by the doctrine of “Manifest Destiny.”
-This was the claim that God—or “Providence”—supported the territorial expansion of the United States.
-(This included the claim that white people and Western Christianity and civilization were inherently superior to the “heathen” Native Americans.)
+The Alibi: The U.S. government had long justified its murderous plans to expand across the continent, and brutally force Native Americans, including the Lakota, off their traditional lands and onto reservations with the doctrine of “Manifest Destiny.”
+This was the claim that God—or “Providence”—had ordained the territorial expansion of the United States, and that white people, Western Christianity, and civilization were inherently superior to the “heathen” Native Americans.